-Do you want to use pictures of the artworks in the collection, pictures of the building, the interiors of the house or the park?
+Do you want to use images of the artworks in the collection, pictures of the building, the interiors of the house or the park?
 Read more

-The images on the press page are high-resolution and adapted for print media.
-To download:
+The images on the press page are high-resolution and adapted for print media, click on the image to download.

 The Experimental Self: Edvard Munch’s Photography